imkanhaiya/interview-questions/README.md

 10. ### What is `!important` and why is it considered dangerous? used to give a CSS property the highest priority, overriding all other styles.
 Why it is considered dangerous:
-- It breaks the normal specificity rules
+- it breaks the normal specificity rules
-- Leads to messy, unmaintainable styles
+- leads to messy, unmaintainable styles

 ## SCSS Questions